 Kathleen McKeegan is a first-year graduate student of biology who studies harbor seal predation and mitigation.
-She was just awarded a Graduate Student Research Award from the North Pacific Research Board in the amount of $26,000.
-She is a recipient of the Washington Sea Grant Communications Fellowship for the spring and summer quarters of 2021 and the WWU Graduate Research Award for her thesis on Targeted Acoustic Startle Technology and harbor seals (Phoca vitulina).
+She is a recipient of a $26,000 Graduate Student Research Award from the North Pacific Research Board.
+She won the Washington Sea Grant Communications Fellowship for 2021, and she is the recipient of the WWU Graduate Research Award for her thesis on Targeted Acoustic Startle Technology and harbor seals.
+WWU Professor of Biology Dr. Alejandro Acevedo-Gutierrez is McKeegan's advisor.

 Western Washington University graduate student Hannah Hein studied the vast rolling prairies of her native Minnesota as an undergrad at St. Olaf College – and she has now shifted her research focus to a vital underwater grassland, the critically important eelgrass meadows of the Pacific Northwest, and specifically those found in Skagit County’s Padilla Bay.